thegetty/quire-docs/content/guide/styles-customization.md

 {{< q-figure id="1.13" >}}

 Any {{< q-glossary "CSS" >}} you add here, will be added to your site’s styles.
-For example, let’s say you’d like a particular line of text in one of your {{< q-glossary "Markdown file" >}}s to be red.
+For example, let’s say you’d like a particular line of text in one of your {{< q-glossary "Markdown files" >}} to be red.
 You could wrap that text in `<span>` HTML tags and give it a class.

 ```html
 <span class="red-text">This text should be red</span>